bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 Consolidated sequences in Int group has, despite lower number of subjects, an extended representation spanning over posterior parietal and premotor cortex, cerebellum, caudate and putamen bilateraly.
 When contrasted with the untrained sequences, only bilateral anterior putamen clusters contains significantly higher discrimination patterns relative to untrained sequences. [@fig]

 ### ROIS

 ## Discussion

+### MVPA analyses

+Our study aimed at providing an "as unbiased as possible" mapping of sequences representation in the human brain.
+Compared to [@wiestler_skill_2013], the use of only one hand ensure that classification is not aided by lateralized activity level.
+However the task used differs in multiple aspects, including...

+While we didn't controlled for differences in execution force, velocity and other parameters for potential influence on activity patterns increasing classification accuracy, we controlled for more basic features of the task.
+Also these execution parameters are in fact inherent to the motor plan stabilized during learning and cannot be truly disentangled from the sequence specific memory trace.

 ### Searchlight

 Using Searchlight even in a very controlled design gave individual maps with variabilities despite important common network found accross subjects as highlighted by group analysis.
 This raise an interest regarding potential causes of variable extended representation of sequences in each subject.

 Our group analysis revealed implication of a cortical network specific to sequences features, similar to [@wiestler_skill_2013], as well as subcortical contributions to this representation.
-However, absence of primary motor cortex and smaller cluster size in cortical regions in our results is due to only left-hand execution of sequence.
-The high accuracy rate relative to chance level reported previously can be largely attributed to action preparation and execution inducing a broad lateralization of activity [@refs].

 - representation of sequences characteristics and ROIs: [@kornysheva_human_2014]